Pipes of War

 ‘We’ve got another one Cliff,’ she said.

-Clifford looked up excitedly, happy for some action after a boring few days.
+Clifford looked up excitedly, happy for some action after a quiet few days.
 ‘Where?’ he asked.

 ‘The LoTech building,’ she told him.
 ‘The police report says he witnessed a man disappear down a sink.’